VIDEO / STREAM: “Life In The Void” & “Too Late For An Early Grave” –

 filtered through song-forward lo-fi acts like East River Pipe and House

--era Magnetic Fields.
+of Tomorrow-era Magnetic Fields.
 Like the images that accompany his

 releases – flowers and residential street scenes are pushed to the